tldr-pages/tldr/pages/common/jq.md

 `jq .[0] {{file.json}}`

-- Output the value of a given key of the first element in a JSON text from stdin:
+- Output the value of a given key of the first element in a JSON text from `stdin`:

 `cat {{file.json}} | jq .[0].{{key_name}}`

-- Output the value of a given key of each element in a JSON text from stdin:
+- Output the value of a given key of each element in a JSON text from `stdin`:

 `cat {{file.json}} | jq 'map(.{{key_name}})'`